suhail-akhtar/docker-management-dashboard/README.md

 A modern, feature-rich web interface for managing Docker containers, volumes, and resources.
 This project provides a user-friendly dashboard for Docker management with real-time updates, advanced filtering, and comprehensive resource monitoring.

+### Note: ###
+Its an initial draft version, all html + javascript + jQuery code is inside in its own .html files, i'll separate it later,

 ![Docker Web Management UI](screenshot.png)

 ## 🌟 Features